obertm/OneADayLocal/docs/Euler032_explained.md

 Find all products where multiplicand, multiplier, and product concatenated form a 1–9 pandigital number.
 Sum the distinct products.

+## Approach

+Determine feasible digit-length splits (1×4 and 2×3) to bound the search, then brute force those ranges, concatenating multiplicand, multiplier, and product.
+Use a digit-set check for 1–9 pandigitality and a set to deduplicate products before summing.

 ## Step-by-step reasoning

 1) Tight bounds